benjamingarzon/LHconnectivity/doc/plan.rst

 PLAN

 WORKDIR = /home/share/LeftHand/LHConnectivity

 COMBINATIONS FOR OUTPUT FILES
 connectivity: full/lw
 process: aromaaggr/aromanoaggr/noaroma
 label: rest/all

+/ change do preprocessing to get any file am I using NVOLS / no alter .fsf and check crop size

 # confounds in aroma or in niftimasker
 ** organize_data_Stockholm.sh